Byron Scott: New Jersey Nets

+By July 2003, tension was apparent with the Nets, who were being dogged by reports that Kidd asked that Scott to be fired in order for him to agree to re-sign to a six-year contract.
+Scott himself admitted that his stubborn qualities with Kidd requires him to need to try to be more of a "taskmaster" in being more hands on, particularly with the departure of assistant coach Eddie Jordan, who had left for the Washington Wizards after having done his share of calling plays.
+Scott was approaching the 2003–04 season as the last one of his contract while being dogged by articles that had anonymous sources criticizing his coaching in the 2003 NBA Finals.

 Scott was fired during the 2003–04 season, as New Jersey had a disappointing 22–20 record coming into the All-Star break, even though they were leading their division at the time of his dismissal.
 Rumors of a rift between Scott and Kidd circulated media outlets, with sources allegedly claiming that Kidd wanted Scott out of Jersey.
-All the parties, including then Nets GM Rod Thorn, denied the reports.
+All the parties, including Rod Thorn, denied the reports.
 Scott claimed that he was "very surprised" by the report and that he and Kidd "always got along".
+Kidd stated later that "Sometimes change or a different voice is good."

 He was succeeded by his assistant Lawrence Frank.
 While coaching the Nets, Scott lived in Livingston, New Jersey.